ricktu288/ray-optics/run-locally/README.md

     ![Simple Web Server](https://raw.githubusercontent.com/ricktu288/ray-optics/refs/heads/master/run-locally/simple-web-server-running.png)

-9. To update the project, simply download again the [latest deployment](https://github.com/ricktu288/ray-optics/archive/refs/heads/gh-pages.zip), unzip it, and replace the "ray-optics-gh-pages" folder with the new one.
+9. To update the project, simply download the latest deployment or release again, unzip it, and replace the folder with the new one.